InformaticsMatters/format-support-template/RULES.md

     processed
 8.  **Must** process the input dataset into files in the directory identified by `DT_DATASET_OUTPUT_PATH`
-9.  **Should** write event messages to the file identified by the environment variable `DT_EVENT_FILE`
-10. **Should** expect to be limited to no more than 1 CPU core
-11. **Should** expect to be limited to no more than 1GiB of memory.
+9.  **Should** expect to be limited to no more than 1 CPU core ane no more than 1GiB of memory.
 Importantly, exceeding the memory limit will result in the container being terminated
-12. **Must** use a non-zero exit code to indicate an unrecoverable failure
+10. **Must** use a non-zero exit code to indicate an unrecoverable failure

 ---